zero-meta/EasyClangComplete/README.md

 ## Install clang ##
 - **Ubuntu**: `sudo apt-get install clang`
+  + *WARNING*: for `Ubuntu 16.04` default clang is 3.8.
+This plugin currently has problems with it, so please instead install:
+  + `sudo apt-get install clang-3.5`
 - **Windows**: install the latest release from `clang` [website](http://llvm.org/releases/download.html)
 - **OSX**: ships `clang` by default.
 You are all set!